Location: Province of Palawan, MIMAROPA1 Region, Philippines

 We wore our safety vests and enjoyed the natural beauty – 360 degrees!
 Worried that you cannot swim?
 Don’t be!
 You can stay in the banca but I do not recommend that and I am so sure you will not because of the beauty of all the stops.
 All destinations are safe for all ages and all stops are worth the trip!
 So, listen up, it’s our first packaged tour of El Nido and I know you will be excited with me as I recall our tour.

-The first stop was SECRET BEACH which can only be accessed by swimming through a small crevice in a rock wall.
+The first stop was SECRET BEACH which can only be accessed by swimming and going through a small crevice in a rock wall.
 No worries, dearest seniors, I gained weight and still fitted LOL!
-Besides, the kind boatmen will always be ready to assist us: seniors, kids, and whoever else needs assistance.
+Besides, the kind boatmen will always be ready to assist you: seniors, kids, and whoever else needs assistance.
 Once inside, you will be awed by this pristine beach and its beauty and thus, a secret no more!

 Next was HIDDEN BEACH, surrounded by fantastic limestone rock formations.
 You can just float with your life vest or swim, just be careful not to be near sharp corals.

 The STAR OF TALISAY BEACH was the next stop.
 It is a snorkeling site and was also our lunch stop.
 Now, I am sure you are curious to know about the buffet lunch.
 Let me tell you that all such meals for our 3 package tours were soooo good, thanks to Hello El Nido!
 The freshly cooked “inihaw” (grilled) pork and seafood (shrimps/fish/squids), along with fresh vegetables/seaweed salad, hot steamed rice, and fresh fruits were always a welcome feast for our group!
 Burp!
 Drinking water was also provided.
 Happy tummies always!
-My best advice is for you to bring cash for fresh buko (coconut) or cold softdrinks sold in island stops.
+My best advice is for you to bring cash for fresh buko (young coconut) or cold softdrinks sold in island stops.

 The MATINLOC SHRINE or the SHRINE OF THE BLESSED VIRGIN, is located in an island maintained by the descendants of the original owner.
 Be prepared for a 100 peso-entrance fee.
 The shrine is serene and satisfies the religious among us seniors.
 The big old house seemed abandoned but you can imagine its splendor when it was new and operational.
 Our group went up a cemented area with steps leading to the peak where we had an unforgettable view for miles and miles!